 How to Implement a Successful Recycling Program Across Your Business

-While most Professional Services firms have both trash and recycling collection services for their office waste, not all companies have a strategic recycling plan.
+While most companies have both trash and recycling collection services for their office waste, not all companies have a strategic recycling plan.
 This results in businesses paying more than they need to for their waste collection, with large volumes of recyclable material ending up in the trash.

 With companies increasingly being measured on their environmental performance as well as their financial capabilities, it’s now more important than ever to make sure that your waste management operation is as sustainable as it can possibly be.
 In this article, we look at the six steps you can take to ensure you create a successful recycling program across your entire business.